Miguel Treviño Morales

 As the national commander of Los Zetas, Treviño Morales earned a notorious reputation for intimidating officials and citizens throughout Mexico.
 The Mexican authorities believe that he is responsible for a significant part of the violence in Mexico, including the murder of 72 migrants in 2010 and the massacre of 193 people in 2011.
 A common torture method of his was known as el guiso (stew), in which victims would be dumped into oil barrels, doused with gasoline or diesel fuel, and burned alive.
 Following the death of his boss Lazcano Lazcano in October 2012, Treviño Morales became his successor and the top leader of Los Zetas drug cartel amid an internal power struggle within the organization.

 Mexican Marines arrested Treviño Morales on 15 July 2013 in the state of Nuevo León without a single bullet being fired.
 At the time of his capture, the Mexican government was offering up to a 30 million pesos (US$2.3 million) reward for information leading to his arrest.
-The United States Department of State was offering up to US$5 million for information leading to his arrest and conviction.
+However, there is evidence that on December 4, 2012, an individual identified as "Miguel Treviño Morales, AKA Z40" was arrested in Texas.
+According to the record from the Texas court, the detainee is of "Mexican" nationality and was held at Bastrop County Jail on charges of "Conspiracy to Commit Money Laundering."
+The United States Department of State was offering, and continue offering, up to US$5 million for information leading to his arrest and conviction.
 Authorities on both sides of the border believe that he was succeeded by his younger brother Omar Treviño Morales, a man who was also on the most-wanted list.
+On February 27, 2025, Morales and his brother would be extradited to the United States.